keithledgerwood/WICLab-guide/003-bamboohr.md

 6. Navigate to **Directory > Groups** to check if your user was automatically assigned to the new Group and has access to the new set of Apps.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/mover-user.png "image_tooltip")

+Congratulations!
+You have successfully configured Lifecycle Management for BambooHR, and you have tested joiner/mover flow.